 Peer-Reviewed Publications

-“Situated Poetry as Land Trust in Scotland and Barbados, 1983 and 1997,” under review.
+“Situated Poetry as Land Trust in Scotland and Barbados, 1983 and 1997,” New Literary History, forthcoming 2026.

-“Climate Storytelling in Lytton, B.C., Canada: Salvaging Archives and Cultural Collections in the Burn Zone,” under review.
+“Climate Storytelling in Lytton, B.C., Canada: Salvaging Archives and Cultural Collections in the Burn Zone,” Environment and Planning E: Nature and Space 8.4 (2025): 1309-1326.
+LINK

 “Sequences of Touch: Dried Flowers; Linen Rags; Rotten Potatoes; Wool Roving,” with Sheryda Warrener, Claire Battershill, and Amy E. Elkins, Inscription Journal: The Journal of Material Text—Theory, Practice, History Issue 4 (Fall 2023): 64-77.
 LINK